HaskellEmbedded/book/book.md

 which is quite simplified `blink` example we had ran previously.
 This contrived example is only for demonstration purposes and it outlines basic concepts of Ivory/Tower.

-The core of the `simpleblink` app is part is the file `Hello.Tests.SimpleBlink` which we will explain step-by-step.
+The core of the `simpleblink` app is the file `Hello.Tests.SimpleBlink` which we will explain step-by-step.

 ``` {.haskell .numberLines startFrom="1"}